Looking for a Yellowstone National Park itinerary? I’ve got you covered!

 Afternoon: Yellowstone Lake and West Thumb Geyser Basin

-Highlights include Abyss Pool, one of the deepest hot springs in the park, and Fishing Cone, where early visitors used to cook their freshly caught fish right in the hot spring.
+Highlights include Abyss Pool, one of the deepest hot springs in the park, and Fishing Cone, where early visitors used to cook their freshly caught fish in the hot spring.

 Evening: Lamar Valley

-Day 3 of Yellowstone National Park Itinerary: Canyons and More Geothermal Wonders
+Day 3 of Yellowstone National Park Itinerary

 Morning: Grand Canyon of the Yellowstone